Gunjan933/c-bot-discord/README.md

 # c-bot-discord
-Discord bot for server moderation, and other custom usages.
+Discord bot for server moderation, and other custom usages including auto project allotment and etc.